Dog Agility Training Courses

 - Friday – regular workshops and 1-2-1s

-At Pauline Whittaker Dog Training School, Pauline, Kay and Jan run agility classes both for fun but also to competition standard.
+At Pauline Whittaker Dog Training School, Pauline and Kay run agility classes both for fun but also to competition standard.
 Agility Courses are available daytimes, evenings and weekends for both beginners and experienced agility handlers and their dogs.
 Pre-agility classes which teach the foundation of agility are available for all beginners dogs from 6 months of age.
 Both classes, workshops and 1-2-1 sessions are available.

 Agility is a fun and stimulating sport for dogs which stretches them physically and mentally, providing new challenges and a fun environment in which to learn.
 All training is reward based and provides a fun way of gaining a closer working bond with your dog whilst giving them an appropriate outlet for their mental and physical energy.
 We run agility courses for dogs of all standards and sizes and dogs of any age can have a go.

 All dogs are taught on full size equipment and all training is reward based.
 Courses are held with regular start dates in an open air, all weather ménage in Ockeridge.
 There are a maximum of six dogs on each course.